emersonds/necromancy-dotfiles/README.md

 - [ ] Theme walker to match other applications.
 - [ ] Display currently playing song in waybar with Mopidy and mpd.
 - [ ] Update cursor theme and app icons.
+- [ ] Create a bash script to automate updating local configs with git configs.